Is Outside the new "Amazon of the outdoors"?

 The real question is whether Outside can remain as altruistic as the early PR announcements.
 I listened in on a great Clubhouse chat with some Outside team members, and word on the street is that folks are generally hopeful and feeling positive about the new CEO and the company.
 However, a common refrain was “every indication”.
 “Every indication” is that there aren’t going to be widespread layoffs.
 “Every indication” that the company remains dedicated to journalistic integrity and not taking advantage of its position of power in the industry.

 Unfortunately, raising $150 million in funding means you’ve got some folks to answer to re: growth in both audience and revenue.
 It’s hard to overstate how many companies have lost the plot in their pursuit of constantly growing numbers in order to satisfy their investors.
-At some point, this may mean combining teams for efficiency, eliminating less profitable titles, or inadvertently (or intentionally) pushing competitors and new entrants out of their extremely large and valuable ecosystem.
+At some point, this probably means combining teams for efficiency, eliminating less profitable titles, or inadvertently (or intentionally) pushing competitors and new entrants out of their extremely large and valuable ecosystem.
+Long term, you also have to have a product direction that justifies that major investment.
 Granted, there are exceptions and that may not be the case here (I hope this turns out to be a net positive for employees/freelancers/the industry) — but I would expect to hold my opinions for another 6-12 months to see how things shake out.

 In a related note, here are a couple of excellent, (still independent) outdoor publications to check out.